 Is There a Best Month/Season to Book a Cruise (Such as Wave Season)?

-We mentioned earlier that we suggest booking as early as possible.
-This gives you the most options as far as lowest prices, most cabins available, and price protection.
+Booking early gives you the most options as far as most cabins available and price protection.

 What about the actual date that you book your cruise?
 Is there a month or time of year (e.g. “Wave Season”) when the cruise lines offer the best sales if you book?

-In our experience, there isn’t much difference in the time of year that you book.
+In our experience, there is no difference in the time of year that you book.
 For example, the same cruise isn’t automatically cheaper if you buy in January versus if you buy in July.

 This makes sense.
 Say there was a month or two out of the year when cruises were drastically cheaper for you to book, no matter when you sailed.
 If that were the case, passengers would catch on and wait until then to book.